tkerby/flipperzero-firmware-wPlugins/README.md

 Assuming the toolchain is already installed, copy **flipper_cigarette** directory to **applications_user**

-Plug your **Flipper Zero** and build the flipper cigarette:
+Plug in your **Flipper Zero** and build the app:
 ```
 ./fbt launch_app APPSRC=applications_user/flipper_cigarette
 ```

-The program will automatically be launched after compilation
+The app will automatically be launched after compilation.

-If you don't want to build this application, just simply copy **flipper_cigarette.fap** on your **Flipper Zero**
+If you don't want to build this application yourself just copy **flipper_cigarette.fap** from the latest release onto your **Flipper Zero**

 ## TODO